-The framework requires a sustainable and responsive development approach which is socially, economically and environmentally conscious.
-Sustainability measures and requirements go beyond the physical fabric of development and include strategies for improving air quality, energy, waste, landscape & ecology, and water, including flood mitigation and sustainable urban drainage.
-For further guidance on sustainability requirements refer to sections 3.15 to 3.20.
+The framework supports a sustainable and responsive development approach which is socially, economically and environmentally conscious.
+Sustainability measures and suggestions go beyond the physical fabric of development and include strategies for improving air quality, energy, waste, landscape & ecology, and water, including flood mitigation and sustainable urban drainage.
+For further guidance on sustainability suggestions refer to sections 3.14.

-3.2 PUBLIC REALM: STREETS, SPACES AND WATER
+3.2 PUBLIC REALM: STREETS, SPACES & WATER

-- 3.2.1 A principal objective of the framework is to provide a legible network of streets and spaces which are vibrant, enjoyable and distinctly Winchester.
-The public realm has a significant role in providing the setting for the quarter and in unifying it with the High Street network.
-The layout of the network takes account of land ownership boundaries across the site, ensuring that the routes and spaces are deliverable alongside development parcels. - 3.2.2 The scale and enclosure of the proposed streets and spaces is based on the findings from the Winchesterness study, reinforcing local distinctiveness through the formation of a contextual environment. - 3.2.3 The proposed street network strengthens north-south connections to the High Street and the Broadway, and increases east-west connections across the site, improving permeability and creating circular routes for shopping and leisure. - 3.2.4 The character of the streets and spaces varies oriented to different levels of activity, uses and offers.
-The ambiance of the streets shifts from busy and retail focused along Middle Brook Street to quiet and amenity / residential focused along the Riverside Walk offering different environments and experiences within the quarter.
+- 3.2.1 Objective 2 of the SPD is to provide a legible network of streets and spaces which are vibrant, enjoyable and distinctly Winchester.
+The public realm has a significant role in providing the setting for the quarter and in unifying it with the High Street network. - 3.2.2 The scale and enclosure of the potential streets and spaces are based on the findings from the Winchesterness study, reinforcing local distinctiveness through the formation of a contextual environment that responds to the historic street pattern and existing constraints. - 3.2.3 The illustrative street network strengthens north-south connections to the High Street and the Broadway.
+Potential new east-west connections across the site improve permeability, reveal the existing heritage assets of the Antiques Market and the Woolstaplers' Hall, and create circular routes for shopping and leisure.
+The illustrative layout of the network takes account of land ownership boundaries across the site, ensuring that the routes and spaces are deliverable alongside development parcels. - 3.2.4 The character of the streets and spaces varies oriented to different levels of activity, uses and offers.
+The ambiance of the streets shifts from busy and retail focused along Middle Brook Street to quiet and amenity / residential focused along the Riverside Walk - offering different environments and experiences within the quarter.
 Reference should be made to the Walking Strategy for Winchester (October 2014). - 3.2.5 Pedestrian and shared surface zones reduce vehicular priority through the area, reducing the impact of vehicular traffic and releasing space for landscape features such as tree planting, water channels, and seating.